Chapter 2. Overview of the Cluster Samples Operator

 To facilitate image stream imports from other registries that require credentials, a cluster administrator can create any additional secrets that contain the content of a Docker config.json file in the openshift namespace needed for image import.

-The image for the Cluster Samples Operator contains image stream and template definitions for the associated Red Hat OpenShift Service on AWS release.
+The image for the Cluster Samples Operator has image stream and template definitions for the associated Red Hat OpenShift Service on AWS release.
 When each sample is created or updated, the Cluster Samples Operator includes an annotation that denotes the version of Red Hat OpenShift Service on AWS.
 The Operator uses this annotation to ensure that each sample matches the release version.
 Samples outside of its inventory are ignored, as are skipped samples.
 Modifications to any samples that are managed by the Operator, where that version annotation is modified or deleted, are reverted automatically.

 Note